 - Compelling with quality text and cool topics

 - Clearly valuable within the first five seconds

 If you can deliver these things at a minimum, your growth hacks are that much closer to successful.
-Take a look at this infographic to get more information on growth hacking in an easily digestible form.

 So—do you think it’s possible to be a growth hacker?
 Has your business attempted anything out-of-the-box and succeeded?
 Or even failed?
 Do you think growth hacking is here to stay?
 Write your comments below.
 I would love to hear your experiences and opinions.